angeltoast/tasker/README.md

 25 August 2021
 Tasker uses the Lister suite of functions to make console applications more pleasing to the eye than plain Bash output.
-A copy of lister.sh is included in the repository, with a simple reference guide.
+A copy of lister.sh is included in the repo, with a simple reference guide.
+As of 25 August 2021 Tasker has been written to use the new version 2.00 of Lister.

-Please note:
-As of 2021/08/25 the copy of lister.sh shipped with Tasker differs from other versions, including that in the Lister project repository.
-This revision has been given the version number 2.00 as changes make it incompatible with applications using previous editions.
-Version 2.00 will be ported to all other applications over the next few days, as I identify any areas of friction.
 Elizabeth Mills
 25 August 2021